-Sit on the vehicle in the riding position and determine distance between the upper edge of your boot and the shift lever.
+Sit on the vehicle in the riding position and determine distance A between the upper edge of your boot and the shift lever.

-Distance between shift 10 20 mm (0.39

-lever and upper edge of 0.79 in)
+Distance between shift lever 10 20 mm (0.39 and upper edge of boot 0.79 in)

-boot

-- " If the distance does not meet specifications: - Adjust the basic position of the shift lever.
-4 (♠ p.
-101)
+- > If the distance does not meet specifications: - Set the basic position of the shift lever. 🔌 (🕮 p.
+100)

-15.10 Adjusting the basic position of the shift lever 🔌
+15.10 Adjusting the basic position of the shift lever A

-Remove screw 1 with the washers and take off shift lever 2.
+- Remove screw 1 with the washers and take off shift lever 2.

-- Clean gear teeth A of the shift lever and shift shaft. - Mount the shift lever on the shift shaft in the required position and engage the gearing.
+- Clean gear teeth (A) of the shift lever and shift shaft. - Mount the shift lever on the shift shaft in the required position and engage the gearing.

-The range of adjustment is limited.
-The shift lever must not come into contact with any other vehicle components during the shift procedure.
+- The range of adjustment is limited.

+- The shift lever must not come into contact with any other vehicle components during the shift procedure.

-Mount and tighten screw with washers.
-Guideline
+- Mount and tighten screw 1 with washers.